-The Department of Communication Sciences and Disorders in the College of Health Sciences at Appalachian State University is devoted to the study of human communication and associated disorders.
-The Department offers the Bachelor of Science Degree (B.S.) in Communication Disorders and the Master of Science Degree (M.S.) in Speech-Language Pathology.
+The Department of Communication Sciences and Disorders in the Beaver College of Health Sciences at Appalachian State University is devoted to the study of human communication and associated disorders.
+The Department offers the Bachelor of Science Degree (B.S.) in Communication Sciences and Disorders and the Master of Science Degree (M.S.) in Speech-Language Pathology.
 The undergraduate and graduate programs support the Department's mission to prepare students for careers in Speech-Language Pathology.
 The goal of the program is to prepare students to meet ASHA certification standards and NC state licensure requirements for entering clinical practice.

-Interim Department Chair
+BCBS-NC Professor and Department Chair